-Correspondingly, variables u and y in y = sample(uc), y = subSample(u), y = superSample(u), y = shiftSample(u), y = backSample(u), y = previous(u), are in a clocked partition.
-Equations in a clocked when-clause are also in a clocked partition.
-Other partitions where none of the variables in the partition are associated with any of the operators above have an unspecified partition kind and are considered continuous-time partitions.
+Correspondingly, variables u and y in y = sample(uc), y = subSample(u), y = superSample(u), y = shiftSample(u), y = backSample(u), y = previous(u), are in a clocked base-partition.
+Equations in a clocked when-clause are also in a clocked base-partition.
+Other base-partitions where none of the variables in the partition are associated with any of the operators above have an unspecified partition kind and are considered continuous-time base-partitions.

-All continuous-time partitions are collected together and form the continuous-time partition.
+All continuous-time base-partitions are collected together and form the continuous-time base-partition.